Noah-Parsons/neutron-drip-line/docs/DECISIONS.md

 **Chose:** 2,455 nuclei with A ≥ 20; 95 lighter ones left out.
 **Why:** the liquid-drop picture behind the formula barely applies to very small nuclei.
-The cutoff of 20 is the one the project manual suggests.
 It was chosen before fitting.
 **Also tried:** all nuclei (except the free neutron and hydrogen-1).
 Constants moved by about 9 error bars, and the typical miss rose from 3.2 to 3.7 MeV.
 See [PHASE_2.md](PHASE_2.md), Result 5.